 Section 61 Code of Practice Statements:

 The 2011 UK census required strict information security procedures to be put in place.
 Public confidence that personal census information will be securely handled was a vital ingredient for success.
-The independent report into this project can be found here (PDF 262KB)
+The independent report into this project can be found here (262 KB PDF)